ntnu-arl/aerial_gym_simulator/docs/4_simulation_components.md

 ## Assets

-Simulation assets in Aerial Gym are generally URDF files that can each have hteir own parameters for simulation.
+Simulation assets in Aerial Gym are generally URDF files that can each have their own parameters for simulation.
 The asset configuration files for assets are stored in `config/asset_config`.
 In our implementation we have defined asset classes based on the type of the asset of our purposes and ground their properties together.
 Assets of each type can be represented through different URDF files inherently enabling randomization across environments without a further need to specify which asset is to be loaded.
-Just adding additional URDFs to the appropriate folder path sufficies to add them in the pool for selection fr simulation.
+Just adding additional URDFs to the appropriate folder path suffices to add them in the pool for selection fr simulation.

 The parameters for each asset are derived from the `BaseAssetParams` class that includes the number of assets of that type to be loaded per environment, specifies root asset folder, specifies the position, orientation ratios and physics properties of the asset such as damping coefficients, density etc. Additional parameters can be used to specify properties such as presence of force sensors on the asset, per-link or whole body segmentation labels, etc.